-The Basal Unit was buried by underthrusting while the Cycladic Blueschist was exhuming and retrogressed, bounded at the top by an extensional detachment (Jolivet et al., 2003; Lamont et al., 2020a; 2020c; 2023b; Ring et al., 2007a; b; Searle & Lamont, 2020).
-Moreover, exhumation along extensional detachments and associated supra-detachment extensional basins had already been occurring farther north in the Rhodope region since the Eocene, and was continuing throughout the Miocene (Brun & Sokoutis, 2007; 2010), showing that the low-angle underthrusting of the Basal Unit belof the forearc occurred while the overriding plate was in extension.
-Around 15 Ma, when underthrusting of the Basal Units stopped, it also became exhumed by low-angle normal faults as evidenced by the extreme telescoping of metamorphic stratigraphy and isograds in Western Naxos immediately beneath the Naxos-Paros Detachment (Lamont et al., 2023a).
+Thermochronology also suggest that the Basal Unit was buried by underthrusting while the Cycladic Blueschist was exhuming and retrogressed, bounded at the top by an extensional detachment (Jolivet et al., 2003; Lamont et al., 2020c; 2023b; Ring et al., 2007a; b; Searle and Lamont, 2020).
+Moreover, exhumation along extensional detachments and associated supradetachment extensional basins had already been occurring farther north in the Rhodope region since the Eocene and was continuing throughout the Miocene (Brun and Sokoutis, 2007; 2010), showing that the low-angle underthrusting of the Basal Unit below the forearc occurred while the overriding plate was in extension.
+Around 15 Ma, when underthrusting of the Basal Units stopped, it also became exhumed by low-angle normal faults as evidenced by the extreme telescoping of metamorphic stratigraphy and isograds in Western Naxos immediately beneath the Naxos-Paros Detachment (Lamont et al., 2020c).

 The present-day Moho depth below the Cyclades is 25-26 km (Cossette et al., 2016).
-Around 15 Ma, the Basal Unit and Cycladic Blueschist Unit became intruded by I-type and S-type granitic plutons (Altherr et al., 1988).
-When their extensional exhumation is restored, the Basal Unit (and Cycladic Blueschist Units and associated granites) restore below the northern Aegean and NW Anatolian portions of the orogen, >200 hundred km north of the trench at which it underthrusted (van Hinsbergen & Schmid, 2012).
-Such a large low-angle underthrusting of the Basal Unit/Tripolitza Unit occurred regionally: also in a structural window in the cores of Mount Olympos and Mount Ossa on eastern Mainland Greece, the Basal Unit is exposed, some 140 km from the trench at which the Tripolitza Unit underthrusted the Aegean orogen (Schmid et al., 2020; van Hinsbergen & Schmid, 2012).
+At around 15 Ma, the Basal Unit and Cycladic Blueschist Unit became intruded by I-type and S-type granitic plutons (Altherr et al., 1988).
+Sr-Nd isotopes and zircon inheritance in the granites revealed that these were derived from crustal melting (Lamont et al. 2023a).
+When their extensional exhumation is restored, the Basal Unit (and Cycladic Blueschist Units and associated granites) restore below the northern Aegean and NW Anatolian portions of the orogen, >200 hundred km north of the trench at which it underthrusted (van Hinsbergen and Schmid, 2012).
+Such a large low-angle underthrusting of the Basal Unit/Tripolitza Unit occurred regionally: also in a structural window in the cores of Mount Olympos and Mount Ossa on eastern Mainland Greece, the Basal Unit is exposed, some 140 km from the trench at which the Tripolitza Unit underthrusted the Aegean orogen (Schmid et al., 2020; van Hinsbergen and Schmid, 2012).

-The continental crust that melted to form the I- and S-type granites of the Cyclades (Lamont et al., 2023a), is likely the 25-26 km thick crust that still underlies the Cyclades (Tirel et al., 2004).
+The continental crust that melted to form the I- and S-type granites of the Cyclades (Altherr et al., 1982; 1988; Pe-Piper, 2000; Lamont et al., 2023a), is likely the 25-26 km thick crust that still underlies the Cyclades (Tirel et al., 2004).
 Schmid et al. (2020) inferred that crust must somehow have accreted from the subducted African Plate and suggested that it all consists of Ionian (Plattenkalk) crust, which structurally underlies the Tripolitza/PQ units in the external Hellenides and Crete.
 The Ionian Zone should then have underthrusted most of the Aegean region in tandem with the Tripolitza/Basal Unit.
-Alternatively, Lamont (2020a; 2023b) and Searle & Lamont (2020) suggested that the Basal Unit is still underlain by its own pre-orogenic crust, and they interpreted that this marks a phase of subduction transferral, with a subducting slab breaking off the Basal Unit lithosphere and a new subduction zone starting to the south.
+Alternatively, Lamont et al. (2020c; 2023b) and Searle and Lamont (2020) suggested that the Basal Unit is still underlain by its own pre-orogenic crust, and they interpreted that this marks a phase of subduction transferral, with a subducting slab breaking off the Basal Unit lithosphere and a new subduction zone starting to the south.
 In any case, the crustal thickness of Greece requires that the deepest nappe of the orogen still contains (most of) its original, pre-orogenic crust.